MingX1ao/Various_Classes_Reports/README.md

 # Existing classes
 ## Freshman
-During this period, I haven't form a standard, so the contents may seems immatured.Please forgive me!
+During this period, I haven't form a standard, so the contents may seems immatured.
+Please forgive me!
 * CS1501 Programming Ideas and Methods(C++)